 The area was chosen as a place for secondary offenders from the Sydney Colony.
 A penal settlement was founded in 1824 and was opened to free settlement in 1842.
 Brisbane was chosen as the capital when Queensland was proclaimed a separate colony from New South Wales in 1859.

 Brisbane has some great museums which provide a unique insight into the history and art of Northern Australia and its place in the world.
-Below is a list of some of the key museums in Brisbane:
+Below is a list of some of the leading museums in Brisbane:

 - Queensland Art Gallery